'86 Yule Log — and Make This Ghoul Log Halloween Roulade Cake Instead

 1. Preheat conventional oven to 350°F.

-2. Whisk egg yolks, 3 ounces of sugar and the honey to a ribbon stage.
+2. Whisk egg yolks, 3 ounces of sugar and honey to a ribbon stage.

-3. In a separate bowl, whip egg whites and 3 ounces of sugar to a medium-peak meringue.
+3. In a separate bowl, whip egg whites and remaining 3 ounces of sugar to medium-peak meringue.

-6. Spread the batter into a sprayed, paper-lined 1/2-inch sheet tray.
+6. Spread batter into a sprayed, paper-lined ½-inch sheet tray.

-7. Bake until the cake springs back to the touch.
+7. Bake until cake springs back to the touch.

-9. Spread about half of the buttercream on one side and then carefully and evenly roll up the cake.
+9. Spread half the buttercream on one side then carefully and evenly roll up the cake.

-10. Immediately put the rolled cake in the freezer and allow it to firm up for about 20 to 30 minutes.
+10. Immediately place rolled cake in freezer and allow to firm 20 to 30 minutes.

-11. Once the cake has firmed up, ice with the rest of the buttercream.
+11. When cake has firmed up, ice with remaining buttercream.
 Decorate with additional buttercream designs and sprinkles.

 Anna Johnson, a brunette woman in a dark green dress, smiles in front of a wall with pictures of plated food and bread on it